 Organizations should also consider injecting multi-factor authentication (MFA) channels into their financial authorization processes so that no one can authorize payments via email alone.

-Until now, we’ve discussed phishing attacks that for the most part rely solely on email as a means of communication.
-Email is undoubtedly a popular tool among phishers.
-Even so, fraudsters do sometimes turn to other media to perpetrate their attacks.
+Until now, we’ve discussed phishing attacks that for the most part rely on email.
+But fraudsters do sometimes turn to other media to perpetrate their attacks.

 Take vishing, for example.
-This type of phishing attack dispenses with sending out an email and instead goes for placing a phone call.
+This type of phishing attack dispenses with sending out an email and goes for placing a phone call instead.
 As noted by Comparitech, an attacker can perpetrate a vishing campaign by setting up a Voice over Internet Protocol (VoIP) server to mimic various entities in order to steal sensitive data and/or funds.
 Malicious actors used those tactics to step up their vishing efforts and target remote workers in 2020, found the FBI.

 Techniques Used in Vishing